ARM-software/astc-encoder/README.md

 ## macOS

-For macOS devices we provide a single universal binary `astcenc`, which allows the OS to automatically use the correct binary variant for the current host machine.
+For macOS, we provide a single universal binary `astcenc`, which allows the OS to automatically use the correct binary variant for the current host machine.
 Support is provided for three architecture slices:

 * `x86_64` - uses the `astcenc-sse4.1` build defined above.
 * `x86_64h` - uses the `astcenc-avx2` build defined above.